Home

 HR4239

-HR4239 is a double sub-giant star in the constellation of Carina.
+HR4239 is a double sub-giant star of spectral class B9 in the constellation of Carina.

 HR4239 visual magnitude is 5.91.
-Because of its reltive faintness, HR4239 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR4239 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 5.91